Kriffshna/pdsnd_github/README.md

 ### Files used
 The files used include: bikeshare.py, chicago.csv, new_york_city.csv, and washington.csv

+### Packages used
+The packages used in the project include: pandas, numpy, and datetime

 ### Credits
 The following sites helped me complete the project: